PBAP123/migrator/README.md

 **Q: What's the difference between `migrator` and `./migrator-init.sh`?**
 A: The `migrator` command is a wrapper script installed in your PATH that allows you to run Migrator from anywhere.
 The `./migrator-init.sh` script is the unified installer/launcher that must be run from the repository directory.
 Use `migrator` for day-to-day tasks and `./migrator-init.sh` for installation, updates, or troubleshooting.

-**Q: When should I use the TUI vs. CLI?**
-A: The TUI (Terminal User Interface) provides a more graphical experience and is easier to navigate for new users.
-The CLI (Command Line Interface) is more reliable across different terminal setups and environments.
-If the TUI doesn't work in your terminal, the CLI fallback will automatically be presented.

 **Q: Do I need to run the installer script every time I use Migrator?**
-A: No. After installation, you should use the wrapper scripts (`migrator` and `migrator-tui`) for daily use.
+A: No. After installation, you should use the wrapper script (`migrator`) for daily use.
 Only use the installer script when updating Migrator or fixing installation issues.

 **Q: How do I know if Migrator is installed correctly?**
 A: Run `./migrator-init.sh` and check the status indicators at the top of the menu.
 If all indicators show a green checkmark (✓), Migrator is installed correctly.